-Colorado is pursuing a Preceptor Bill that will support compensation for a state's healthcare preceptors.
+Colorado approved a Preceptor Bill that supports compensation for healthcare preceptors.
 Currently, students are required to obtain experience through clinical rotations in order to graduate from their respective programs.

 Through our Student Housing Program, CAHEC connects students with host homes in our region during their clinical rotations.
 These generous community members who are volunteering their time to support our next generation of workers, deserve support.

-This Preceptor Bill, if passed, will compensate these individuals.
-The Colorado AHECs are actively working with many different agencies, lobbyists, and state representatives to move this initiative forward.
+This Preceptor Bill compensates these individuals.
+The Colorado AHECs actively worked with many different agencies, lobbyists, and state representatives to move this initiative forward.
 Learn more about the Preceptor Bill here.